 In January 2023 the Town Council entered in to a 150 year lease on a peppercorn rent with Somerset West and Taunton Council (now Somerset Council) for 64 acres of land linking Tonedale Mill to The Basins and then over to Rockwell Green and Hilly Head.
 This will contribute significantly to the delivery of the Council’s Climate Change Strategy.

-The Community Farm is now in its second year and the Council agreed to extend both the amount of land being sued for the farm and the length of the initial lease.
+The Community Farm is now in its second year and the Council agreed to extend both the amount of land being used for the farm and the length of the initial lease.

 The Council will continue to work in partnership with a range of community groups to deliver the strategy.